hylang/hy/docs/language/api.rst

 do / progn
 ----------

-the `do` and `progn` forms are used to evaluate each of their arguments and return the last one.
+`do` and `progn` are used to evaluate each of their arguments and return the last one.
 Return values from every other than the last argument are discarded.
 It can be used in `lambda` or `list-comp` to perform more complex logic as shown by one of the examples.

 Some example usage: